dotnet/android/Documentation/guides/OneDotNet.md

 `$(AndroidCodegenTarget)` will be `XAJavaInterop1` by default.
 `XamarinAndroid` will not be supported.

+`$(AndroidManifest)` will default to `AndroidManifest.xml` in the root of projects as `Properties\AssemblyInfo.cs` is no longer used in short-form MSBuild projects. `Properties\AndroidManifest.xml` will also be detected and used if it exists to ease migration.

 `$(DebugType)` will be `portable` by default. `full` and `pdbonly` will not be supported.